cfsworkload/hybrid-data-store-v3/README.md

 3. Add the service **Single Sign On** from the **Security** category.
 4. In the **App** drop-down list, leave the default selection as **Leave unbound**.
 5. Click **CREATE**.
 You'll be taken to the Single Sign On configuration menu.

-### Add Secure Gateway

-1. Using what you've learned, return to the bridge application's dashboard and add the **Secure Gateway** service from the **Integration** category.
-2. In the service configuration, keep the default values and make sure the **App** field has selected your bridge application instead of  leaving the service unbound.
-3. Click **RESTAGE** and click **Overview** in the left sidebar.

 ### Configure Single Sign On